 In a further expansion of the Raman spectroscopy method, Quirico et al. (2006) determined that LL3.0 Semarkona has experienced thermal metamorphism beyond the onset stage, and they proposed a new petrologic scale to provide consistency in the range as follows: Semarkona would become petrologic type (PT) 1, with PT 0 being reserved for the stage of true onset of thermal metamorphism.
 All other meteorites analyzed to date would have a PT greater than 1.

 Following the scheme of J. Grossman and A. Brearley (2005), the LL chondrite Semarkona, the L chondrite NWA 7731, and the ungrouped (probably CO-related; Simon and Grossman, 2015) carbonaceous chondrite Acfer 094 (Kimura et al., 2006) were each assigned to the least equilibrated subtype 3.00; however, Semarkona has more recently been determined to represent a petrologic subtype 3.01.
 For some time ALHA77307 had been considered to be the least metamorphosed CO chondrite, with an assigned petrologic type of 3.03.
 A detailed petrographic study of CO3 chondrites was conducted by Davidson et al. in 2014 in order to better define a metamorphic trend for this group.
 They analyzed the Cr content in olivine of type-II chondrules and identified DOM 08006 as the least metamorphosed CO3 chondrite, assigning it a petrologic type of 3.00.
-In further support of this low petrologic type assignment, DOM 08006 was determined to have the highest insoluble organic matter (IOM) and C content and the highest H/C, D/H, and 15N/14N ratios among CO3 chondrites, which reflects minimal alteration; DOM 08006 also contains the highest abundance of presolar silicates (Davidson et al., 2014; Alexander et al., 2014).
+In further support of this low petrologic type assignment, DOM 08006 was determined to have the highest insoluble organic matter (IOM) and C content with the highest H/C, D/H, and 15N/14N ratios among CO3 chondrites, which reflects minimal alteration (Davidson et al., 2014; Alexander et al., 2014, 2017); DOM 08006 also contains the highest abundance of presolar silicates (240 [±25] ppm) as determined by Nittler et al. (2013).

 Image courtesy of Davidson et al., 45th LPSC, #1384 (2014)